Proudly supporting the

 Most back support chairs, like a rise and recliner, include lumbar support which contours to the natural shape of the back and body, holding the lower back firmly in position.
 Lumbar support can help to correct the placement of the spine, discouraging slouching and reducing the possibility of pain from developing.

-When sitting it’s important that the buttocks are positioned against the back of the chair.
+When sitting it’s important that your buttocks are positioned against the back of the chair.
 This supports better posture, reducing pain and ensuring optimal comfort.
-The adjustable height of a rise and recline chair ensures an individual’s buttocks are always firmly against the back of the chair.
+The adjustable height of a rise and recline chair ensures a person's buttocks are always firmly against the back of the chair.
 This helps to balance weight distribution evenly, correct spinal alignment and improve stability.

-The use of a footrest when sat in a rise and recline chair helps to keep feet flat, ensuring proper posture.
-When feet are elevated the spine is in better alignment with other parts of the body, such as hips and knees.
-This prevents unwanted back pain from developing and is particularly beneficial for elderly people who are more likely to be sat for longer periods of time with reduced mobility.
+Using the footrest when sat in a rise and recline chair helps to keep feet flat, ensuring proper posture.
+When feet are elevated, the spine is in better alignment with hips and knees.
+This helps prevent unwanted back pain from developing and is particularly beneficial for elderly people who are more likely to be sat for longer periods of time with reduced mobility.

 The best part of a rise and recline chair is the ability to alter the body’s position with ease, allowing for greater movement, flexibility and comfort.
-The adjustable height and reclining features of these chairs reduce swelling and stiffness and reduce discomfort to our bones and muscles.
+The adjustable height and reclining features help to reduce swelling and stiffness and reduce discomfort to our bones and muscles.
 Reclining chairs make it easier to feel fully supported when standing up, correctly positioned when sat for a long time and more comfortable when in a resting position.

 The_Ultimate_Position_of_a_Recliner_Chair_for_Back_Support_Oak.png